Islandora-Labs/islandora_usage_stats_charts/README.md

 ## Configuration

-1. Go to `admin/islandora/tools/islandora_usage_stats_charts`.
+1. Set the colors for your charts' "views" and "downloads" bars at `admin/islandora/tools/islandora_usage_stats_charts`.
-1. Enable and configure the 'Islandora Usage Stats Charts: object-level report' and 'Islandora Usage Stats Charts: collection-level report' blocks.
+1. Enable and configure the "Islandora Usage Stats Charts: object-level report" and "Islandora Usage Stats Charts: collection-level report" blocks.
 1. In the object-level block, you have the option of displaying only a summary of the usage.
-This setting can be found within the block's 'configure' options.
+This setting can be found within the block's "configure" options.

 ## Altering usage data

 This module defines a Drupal alter hook that allows third-party modules to alter usage data for objects, for example to combine usage data from an external source with the data collected in Islandora Usage Stats database, or to filter out unwanted data.
-See `islandora_usage_stats_objects.api.php` for more information.
+See `islandora_usage_stats_charts.api.php` for more information.

 ## To do

 * Functionality
-  * Provide admin option to not to use collapsible blocks.
   * Add downloads numbers.
 Maybe use mappings defined by [Islandora Downloadable Datastreams](https://github.com/bondjimbond/islandora_downloadable_datastreams), and make this module an optional depenedency (i.e., if it isn't installed, you've got to implement your own DS->downloadable file mapping, maybe through a hook we would define?).
   * Make object-level summary output themeable.
 * Scalability and performance